JackLamb99/historical-figures/README.md

 Action:

-* Wait for the 10 second timer to end
+* Wait for the 10-second timer to end

 Expectation:

-* The divider will change to a red colour and display an 'X' icon in-place of the timer
+* The divider will change to a red colour and display an 'X' icon in place of the timer
 * The "Younger" button will be replaced by the "Menu" button
 * The "Older" button will be replaced by the "Play Again" button